Governance Standard 2 only applies to charities with members. For example, incorporated associations, companies and unincorporated associations.

 If your charity is a company, read more about the changes for charities registered with ASIC and ACNC.

-The Western Community Health Centre provides health services to disadvantaged people.
+A Western Australian-based community health centre provides health services to disadvantaged people.

 It is an incorporated association in Western Australia.
 As required under its state incorporated associations’ legislation, the centre holds an annual general meeting at which copies of its financial statements are provided to members.
-The Treasurer provides a short report to the meeting and answers questions.
+The centre's treasurer provides a short report to the meeting and answers questions.

 The shelter is a company limited by guarantee with 30 members, mostly volunteers and donors.
 They decide to follow the same meeting procedures as before under Corporations Act, and allow meetings to be called with only 14 days’ notice.
 They continue to provide members with a short annual report including financial information.

 The members know that existing board members can appoint new board members to fill any vacancies.